Home

 Medication for Alcoholism Recovery

-Effective alcoholism recovery treatment most often requires an intensive, multi-faceted approach that addresses all aspects of the individual -- mind, body and spirit.
+One of the most important factors in alcoholism recovery is finding a treatment that works for their unique needs.
+There are countless medication options available to treat alcoholism, but not all will work for everyone.
+Effective alcoholism recovery treatment most often requires an intensive, multi-faceted approach that addresses all aspects of the individual — mind, body and spirit.

 Treatment may involve one or more of the following: intervention, residential treatment facility, out-patient program, psychosocial therapy, and peer support groups.